JacobBonner/JenkinsTutorial/README.md

 #### __5.4.6 - Create a Job in Jenkins and Trigger with a Webhook__
 It is possible to configure Freestyle Jobs, Pipeline Jobs, and Multiconfigration Pipeline Jobs for integration with GitHub webhooks.
-In this case we are going to create a Pipeline.
+In this case you are going to create a Pipeline.

 1. From the Jenkins Dashboard, hit 'New Item', give it the name `github-webhook` and select 'Pipeline'.

-2. On the configuration page, under the section 'Builds Triggers' check the box next to 'GitHub hook trigger for GITScm polling'.
+2. On the configuration page, under the section 'Builds Triggers' check the box next to `GitHub hook trigger for GITScm polling`.
 Then in the 'Pipeline' section, press the 'Definition' dropdown menu and select 'Pipeline script from SCM'.
 For the new options that appear enter the following:
     - __SCM__: Select 'Git' from the dropdown.
         - __Repository URL__: https://github.com/{YOUR_USERNAME}/JenkinsTutorial.git
         - __Credentials__: From the dropdown menu, select the credentials `github-credentials`.